TrackGS: Optimizing COLMAP-Free 3D Gaussian Splatting with Global Track Constraints: Experiments

 \textbf{Implementation Details.} Our implementation is primarily based on \emph{gsplat}~\cite{ye2024gsplatopensourcelibrarygaussian}, an accelerated 3DGS library.
-We implement joint optimization by backpropagating the gradient of camera parameters through modifications to the CUDA operator in the library.
-All parameters are optimized using Adam optimizer.
+We modify the CUDA operator to backpropagate gradients for camera parameters.
+All parameters are optimized using Adam.
 For initialization, we optimize the relative pose between frames, and focal length.
-Then, the parameters of 3DGS, the absolute poses of cameras, and focal length are optimized.
-The camera pose is represented as a combination of an axis-angle representation $\mathrm{q} \in \mathfrak{so}(3)$ and a translation vector $\mathrm{t}\in\mathbb{R}^3$.
-All experiments are conducted on a single RTX 4090 GPU with 24GB VRAM.
+In joint process, the 3DGS parameters, absolute poses of cameras, and focal length are optimized.
+As vanilla 3DGS framework demonstrates inherent limitations in simultaneous optimization of all cameras within a single step.
+We introduce a gradient accumulation strategy~\cite{hermans2017accumulated} that enables co-optimization of the track Gaussians and all camera parameters in a bundle adjustment manner.
+The camera pose is represented as a combination of an axis-angle representation $\mathrm{q}\in\mathfrak{so}(3)$ and a translation vector $\mathrm{t}\in\mathbb{R}^3$.
+During training, we will clone new Gaussians from those links to the track points and apply the same training strategy as the original 3DGS (including clone, split, and delete).
+The number of track Gaussians is kept constant throughout training to ensure consistency with the imposed track constraints.
+We set $\lambda=0.2$, $\lambda_{t2d}=0.01$, $\lambda_{t3d}=0.01$ in Eq.~\ref{eq:overall} for training.

-In practice, adopting a naive training strategy fails to yield reasonable results, because the initial camera poses and tracking points are very noisy and they are interdependent.
-Directly optimizing the loss function can lead to unstable outcomes and difficulty in convergence.
-To overcome the challenges, we have designed a joint optimization approach that fundamentally aids in better training.

-To warm up, before training for novel view synthesis, it is necessary to enhance the accuracy of the initial 3DGS and camera parameters.
-Here, we draw on the concept of global bundle adjustment, first optimizing these parameters through RGB loss and track loss over 500 epochs.
-The initial learning rate for each variable (Sec.~\ref{subsec:3dgs}) is set as follows:

-For the learning rate of $\mu$, considering the global scale of scene, we introduce the bounding sphere radius of the initial point clouds $xyz\_scale$ as a parameter.
-Additionally, the learning rates for both $\mu$ and the camera parameters are decayed using the \textit{ExponentialLR} mechanism.
-Other learning rates remain constant.
-Moreover, the leanring rate for the focal length is set differentially: it is set to 0 during the initial 100 epochs, meaning that only the camera's pose and the initial 3DGS will be optimized.
-After the first 100 epochs, it decreases according to the following formulation:

-During warmup, our goal is to achieve a better geometric initialization, at which point the weights of the RGB loss and track loss are all set to $1.0$.
-Note that, we do not perform clone, split, and delete operations on the Gaussian kernels to ensure better geometric constraints on the track points.

-In the subsequent training phase, we will clone new Gaussian kernels from those associated with the track points and apply the same training strategy as the original 3DGS (including clone, split, and delete).
-However, the tracked Gaussians still need to be preserved and not deleted, and should be constrained by a scale loss.
-At this time, we use Eq.~\ref{eq:overall} for training and set $\lambda_{1}=0.8$, $\lambda_{\mathrm{D-SSIM}}=0.2$, $\lambda_{track}=0.01$, $\lambda_{scale}=0.01$.The learning rate of $\mu$ and camera parameters continue decay with \textit{ExponentialLR} from the end of the warm-up and the other learning rates still remain constant.